-Give me the basics: what do I need to do to get certified to teach?
+Give me the basics: How do I get certified?

 Here's what you have to do:

-Will I be able to use my Pennsylvania certificate to get a teaching job in another state?
+Will I be able to use my Pennsylvania certificate to get a job in another state?

 Which certificate is right for me?

-Choosing the right certificate area depends on a number of factors, including: whether you plan to teach in Pennsylvania; whether you have distinct academic interests or would rather develop and cultivate a broad range of academic skills to improve your marketability as a job candidate; and depending on the major you choose to pursue at Gettysburg.
-You have a number of options for finding the certificate that's right for you.
-Talk with your Education Advisor to make sure you find a certification program that's right for you.
+Although we sometimes think that all teachers were born to teach a certain subject, and although many people enter teaching because they are passionate about a particular subject, many prospective teachers have no idea what they want to teach--they just know that they want to.
+Choosing the right certificate depends on a number of factors, including: whether you plan to teach in Pennsylvania or somewhere else; whether you plan to teach in public schools or in independent schools; whether you have distinct academic interests or would rather develop and cultivate a broad range of academic skills to improve your marketability as a job candidate; and, frankly, the current state of the job market for teachers.
+In short, students have a number of options to explore when searching for the "right" certification program.
+Talk with your Education Advisor to make sure you find the certification program that's right for you.

-How soon do I have to declare my intention to be in the Teacher Education Program?
+How soon do I have to declare my intention to enter the Teacher Education program?